uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

   - Text is large and legible
   - Colors and fonts are a pleasing combination and easy to read

-#### Video Prototype

-- __Content__: (7 points)
-  - Conveys the problem addressed by the design
-  - Conveys the design itself
-  - Conveys the context of interaction
-  - Conveys the satisfaction of the design
-- __Presentation__: (3 points)
-  - Reasonable level of production value
-  - Appropriately edited and paced

 #### Website